13thavenue/13thavenue.github.io/_posts/2020-11-14-saturday-afternoon-financial-district.markdown

 layout: post
 title: "Financial District"
 date: "2020-05-01 23:55:34 +0200"
-excerpt_separator: <!--more-->
+##excerpt_separator: <!--more-->
 ---

 _Saturday afternoon in a financial district_

 ![financial district](/assets/images/financial-district-bw.jpeg)

-On an overcast Saturday afternoon: the glass towers (no, it was the geometry of _everything_), the sleek benches for quick cigarettes, quick lunches, quick calls: it all felt so empty and pointless.
+On an overcast Saturday afternoon: the glass towers, the sleek benches for quick cigarettes, quick lunches, quick calls: it all felt so empty and pointless.